 Last year, we were introduced to the Black Diamond Saga 40 Jetforce airbag pack.
 They’ve been so popular that we had trouble getting a hold of one.
 But, we did.
 And, we’ve been pulling it in every inappropriate situation imaginable.
 If nothing else, that’s what makes Black Diamond’s Jetforce technology so awesome – you can pull and repack over and over without waiting for a gas refill.
 Check out the review and be sure to scroll all the way down for our video

-The Jetforce line of backpacks are a very interesting alternative to the ABS backpacks that have been on the market the last few years.
+The Jetforce line of backpacks is a very interesting alternative to the ABS backpacks that have been on the market the last few years.
 Instead of relying on compressed air (and only being good for one deployment at a time) they have an ingenious lithium battery powered jet fan that inflates the airbag balloon to 200 liters in a matter of seconds.
 Not only does the Jetforce inflate the Cordura bag quickly – it can be stuffed back into the backpack and deployed several times on one charge.
 Game changer!
-No longer are you limited to one deployment before having to take it back to a scuba shop (or other shop) before you can use it again.
+No longer are you limited to one deployment before having to take it back to a scuba shop (or another shop) before you can use it again.
 This means that you can safely deploy the bag several times in the backcountry.
-Think about a multi day trip were you might find yourself using the bag more than once.
+Think about a multi-day trip where you might find yourself using the bag more than once.
 Very handy.

 The only gripe we have is that there is no hydration sleeve.
 Though we rigged up a little system that works ok – plus we like to carry an insulated water bottle anyway.
-So its not too big of a deal.
-All in all this is not only a great airbag but an excellent ski/splitboard backpack.
-For the price ($1500) you actually get a lot for you money.
-We think that the ability for multiple deployments (up to 4 on one charge!) and the time saving of not having to go to someplace to refill anything (fire house, scuba shop, etc) makes it well worth it.
+So it’s not too big of a deal.
+All in all, this is not only a great airbag but an excellent ski/splitboard backpack.
+For the price ($1500) you actually get a lot for your money.
+We think that the ability for multiple deployments (up to 4 on one charge!) and the time saving of not having to go to someplace to refill anything (firehouse, scuba shop, etc) makes it well worth it.
 Though in the fact that is such a great backpack and you have a real winner.